 What should you do if you are stuck or stranded in the snow?

 - It is advisable to stay in your car.
-This will be your temporary shelter and if you are to be located, you are so much easier to find and be identified through your vehicle.
-Do not attempt to go wandering in your surroundings especially if you are in the middle of nowhere, in an unfamiliar place, or in the middle of a storm.
-Snow can pile up so fast in these circumstances that you may not be able to find your way back.
+This will be your temporary shelter, and if you are to be located, you are so much easier to find and be identified through your vehicle.
+Do not attempt to go wandering in your surroundings, especially if you are in the middle of nowhere, in an unfamiliar place, or in the middle of a storm.
+Snow can pile up so fast in these circumstances that you may be unable to find your way back.

 - Avoid overexertion.
 This is very important.
 No matter the situation or how dire it is, listen to what your body is saying and stop what you are doing once the tiredness kicks in.

 - Be bright and be seen.
-In a sea of white, visibility is important for rescuers to find you.
-The normal trick is to tie a ribbon or any article of clothing you have to your vehicle antenna.
+In a sea of white, visibility is vital for rescuers to find you.
+The normal trick is to tie a ribbon or any clothing article to your vehicle antenna.
 If you can’t go out, roll down your window and place a cloth there.
 If you’re stuck in the snow during the night, keep your lights on to be seen.
 Dome lights are perfect as they use very little electricity.